mathesar-foundation/mathesar-wiki/engineering/specs/internationalization.md

 `RichText` would only parse the result of the translated string, i.e. it will not perform any translation within it.
 It would be a general-purpose component that gets a string and replaces placeholders with its slot content.

-The RichText component would parse the string, identify placeholders, split it, and render it as an array or arrays, render them with slots passing down the `activeSlot` property.
+The RichText component would parse the string, identify placeholders, split it, and render it as an array or arrays, rendering them with slots passing down the `activeSlot` property.
 This allows us to use both Components or DOM elements as we see fit.

 The `RichText` component would look something like this.